cupidthecat/cupidfm/README.md

 ### Todo List for Command Line Feature

 - [ ] Design and implement the command bar UI.
+(Most likely in the same spot of notify)
+- [ ] Design API functions for cupidscript to use with the commandline.
 - [ ] Add a command parser to interpret user input.
 - [ ] Implement core file operations (`cd`, `ls`, `open`, etc.).
 - [ ] Add error handling and feedback messages.